killergerbah/asbplayer/README.md

 ## Browser compatibility

-- Tested on Chrome 88 and Firefox 86.
+- The asbplayer application and the asbplayer extension has only been tested and Chrome 91 and later.
+- The asbplayer application and the asbplayer extension may work on other Chromium-based browsers.
-- Only Chrome supports video playback, and only for supported video and audio codecs.
+- Local video file playback is supported only for codecs supported by the browser.
 - Audio track selection for `mkv` files is available if experimental web platform features are enabled from [chrome://flags](chrome://flags).